Gustave Eiffel: Unrealized projects

-Protection of Gustave Eiffel's heritage
+Heritage protection efforts

 A number of works of Gustave Eiffel are in danger today.
 Some have already been destroyed, like in Vietnam.

 A proposal to demolish the railway bridge of Bordeaux (also known as the "passerelle St Jean"), the first major work of Gustave Eiffel, resulted in a large response from the public.
 Actions to protect the bridge were taken as early as 2002 by the "Association of the Descendants of Gustave Eiffel", joined from 2005 onwards by the Association "Sauvons la Passerelle Eiffel" (Save the Eiffel Bridge).
 They led, in 2010, to the decision to list Eiffel's Bordeaux bridge as a French Historical Monument.